remlapmot/cibookex-r/docs/13-stand-gformula-stata.md

 matrix observe = (observe \1,`r(mean)')
 matrix observe = (observe \., observe[3,2]-observe[2,2])

-*Add some row/column descriptions and print results to screen* matrix rownames observe = observed E(Y(a=0)) E(Y(a=1)) difference matrix colnames observe = interv value matrix list observe
+* Add some row/column descriptions and print results to screen matrix rownames observe = observed E(Y(a=0)) E(Y(a=1)) difference matrix colnames observe = interv value matrix list observe

-*to interpret these results:*
+/* To interpret these results:
-*row 1, column 2, is the observed mean outcome value in our original sample* *row 2, column 2, is the mean outcome value if everyone had not quit smoking* *row 3, column 2, is the mean outcome value if everyone had quit smoking* *row 4, column 2, is the mean difference outcome value if everyone had quit smoking compared to if everyone had not quit smoking*
+- row 1, column 2, is the observed mean outcome value in our original sample
+- row 2, column 2, is the mean outcome value if everyone had not quit smoking
+- row 3, column 2, is the mean outcome value if everyone had quit smoking
+- row 4, column 2, is the mean difference outcome value if everyone had quit smoking compared to if everyone had not quit smoking */

 /* Addition due to way Statamarkdown works i.e. each code chunk is a separate Stata session */